infor-design/ids-foundation/README.md

 ### Mapped Components

-Only Atoms are mapped presently in the code and only for spacing, radius, and color.
+Only Atoms are mapped presently in the code and only for space, radius, and color.

 - Avatar (Images)
 - Buttons